 Accident Relief Medical Vans (classification ARMV) are diesel-powered.
 In some cases they are actually converted EMU units (e.g., old DC EMU's from the Bombay area are used as ARMV's on KR), with a diesel-generator set added.
 Usually two such EMU units are coupled together, one supplying the power and the other converted to house an emergency medical treatment facility, where the diesel-generator supplies power for air-conditiioning, etc. The hospital units have emergency medical equipment and surgical facilities.
 Usually, they also have accommodation (hospital beds) for up to 12 patients on board.
 ICF usually refers to these coupled units as ARTV (below).
 Max. speed 95km/h.

-SPART RDSO has developed a design for a three-coach self-propelled ARMV/ART (SPART) train that can be driven from either end and which has a top speed of 140km/h.
+SPART In 2004, RDSO developed a design for a three-coach self-propelled ARMV/ART (SPART) train that can be driven from either end and which has a top speed of 140km/h.
 Classification code not known -- this is identified in RDSO literature as the 'high speed SPART'.
 In addition to the air-conditioned medical van ('PC') and the tool van ('DPC-II') as with the current two-coach ARMV/ART trains, this one would have an additional supervisory/kitchen van ('DPC-I').
 Additionally, compared to the older ARTV, there are some improvements such as a wider sliding door with a ladder arrangement for easy unloading and loading of tools and materials.